syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Export-To-PDF.md

 option.StartPageIndex = 1;
 option.PdfDocument = pdfDocument;
 {% endhighlight %}
-{% endtabs %}

-#### RepeatHeaders
+### RepeatHeaders

-You can choose to show/hide the column headers on each page of the exported PDF document by using the [DataGridPdfExportOption.RepeatHeaders](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~RepeatHeaders.html) property.
+You can show or hide the column headers on each page of the exported PDF document by using the [DataGridPdfExportOption.RepeatHeaders](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~RepeatHeaders.html) property.
 The default value is true.

-{% tabs %}
 {% highlight c# %}
 private void PDFExport_Clicked(object sender, EventArgs e) {